martin-galajda/Localization-Manager-API/README.md

 ## Configure application:
 - `npm install` - from the root folder
 - cd deployment && npm start - from the root folder
+- Change application secret for the applicaton - see details at https://www.playframework.com/documentation/2.5.x/ApplicationSecret

 ## Deployment to HEROKU
 - Create account on heroku - https://signup.heroku.com/